CGSOG-JumpStarts/info/README.md

 ---

-## 🛠️ How to Use This Knowledge Base: A Guide for the Agent
+## 🛠How to Use This Knowledge Base: A Guide for the Agent

 Use this section to map common sales needs to the correct documents in this knowledge base.